OlgaRyb/pgFMU/README.md

 This version of pgFMU is based on Python 2.7.

+This is an ongoing work, so please feel free to report any issues that were found.

 pgFMU is based on:

 [1] Olga Rybnytska, Laurynas Šikšnys, Torben Bach Pedersen, and Bijay Neupane. pgFMU: Integrating Data Management with Physical System Modeling.
 In Proceedings of EDBT2020.